 - 1. TSC program approved student uniforms must be ordered and purchased through the program approved distributor in enough time to be received and ready to wear prior to the first day of class (see nursing office regarding ordering uniforms and applicable deadlines.
-Information given at the orientation session). - 2.
+Information given at the orientation session). - a.
+Students will purchase the approved Polo shirt with navy blue scrub pants for class, and approved clinical uniform top with navy blue scrub paints for clinical/simulation. - b.
+Jackets for on-campus classes, must not have loose sleeves and must either zip or button.
+NO pull over sweatshirts or jackets will be allowed. - 2.
 Pregnant students can buy a maternity uniform(s) through the same distributor of the TSC approved student uniform. - 3.
-The TSC ADN program patch must be worn on the left sleeve of any outer top layer (lab coat and scrub top). - 4.
+The TSC ADN program patch must be worn on the left sleeve.
+No lab coats are allowed. - 4.
 Completely white long sleeve undershirt may be worn under the uniform.
 Cuffs must be tight to allow the sleeves to be pushed up if needed and stay in place.
-No turtlenecks, sweater material or loose fitting long sleeves are permitted. - 5.
+No turtlenecks, sweater material or loose-fitting long sleeves are permitted. - 5.
 TSC student ID is to be worn at all times while in uniform.
 Must be easily visible and attached above the waist.
-Lanyards are prohibited.
+Tear-away Lanyards are acceptable.
 Students will not be permitted to attend clinical if the TSC student ID is not part of their uniform. - 6.
-White, closed toe shoes are to be worn with the TSC nursing uniform; shoes may NOT have mesh and should be clean closed heel (no clogs), and have solid white shoelaces (if laced) at all times. - 7.
-While in TSC uniform, students must wear plain white socks that cover the ankles; non-design support hose/knee-hi stockings may be worn if desired. - 8.
-Hair must be worn off the collar and held in place to ensure it does not fall over the face or touch the patient and/or equipment.
+White, clean, closed toe shoes are to be worn with the TSC clinical nursing uniform; shoes may NOT have mesh and should be clean closed heel (no clogs), and have solid white shoelaces (if laced) at all times.

+- 7. While in TSC clinical uniform, students must wear plain white socks that cover the ankles; non-design support hose/knee-hi stockings may be worn if desired. - 8.
+While in TSC clinical uniform, hair must be worn off the collar and held in place to ensure it does not fall over the face or touch the patient and/or equipment.
 Decorations, bows, ribbons, and large hair clamps are prohibited.
 Only natural hair colors are allowed while in the nursing program.
-No head coverings, other than those for religious/cultural purposes, are permissible in lab (this applies to thick headbands, scarves, hat, etc). - 9.
+No head coverings, other than those for religious/cultural purposes, are permissible in lab (this applies to thick headbands, scarves, hat, etc.). - 9.
 Beards and mustaches must be neatly trimmed and well groomed.
 If N95 masks are required by the clinical facility, face must be clean shaven. - 10.
 Nails should be short in length and clean.
-No artificial nails, tips, wraps, stickers, and/or polish of any kind (other than clear polish) may be worn at the clinical site.

-- 11. Tattoos should not be obtrusive, distracting, controversial, vulgar, or indecent and they should be covered up to the best extent possible but not interfere with infection control practices. - 12.
+No artificial nails, tips, wraps, stickers, and/or polish of any kind (other than clear polish) may be worn at the clinical site. - 11.
+Tattoos should not be obtrusive, distracting, controversial, vulgar, or indecent and they should be covered up to the best extent possible but not interfere with infection control practices. - 12.
 No body piercings outside of one earring in each ear (earlobe only) is permissible.
 Religious/cultural purposes will be permitted. - 13.
 The ONLY accepted jewelry to be worn with the TSC uniform is wrist watches, wedding band or ring, and/or post-type pierced earrings (non- hoop, non-wire, non-dangling).
-No clip on earrings.
+No clip-on earrings.
 Only ONE set of earrings. - 14.
 No intentional unnatural shaving of hair (eyebrows included).
 No shaved designs. - 15.
 Colognes and/or perfumes are not permitted; however, deodorant is not considered cologne or perfume and should be worn every day. - 16.
-Clinical uniform requirements also include a watch with a second hand, black non-erasable ink pen for documentation, and stethoscope.
+Clinical uniform requirements also include a watch with a second hand, black non-erasable ink pen for documentation, penlight and stethoscope.
 Any other clinical specific requirements will be noted in the appropriate instructor clinical expectations.